BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - **Family Bond** `PASSIVE`

-Whilst within 3" of Sigrid or Tilda, Bain increases his Attacks to 2, and gains a bonus of +1 to his Courage tests.
+Whilst within 3" of either Sigrid or Tilda (or both), Bain increases his Attacks to 2 and gains a bonus of +1 to his Courage Tests.

 ---